-Kara brings significant experience as an appellate practitioner to CSH Law.
-Prior to joining the firm, Kara served as a staff attorney on an appellate court in Houston, Texas.
+Prior to joining CSH Law, Kara served as a staff attorney on an appellate court in Houston, Texas.
 There, she managed all aspects of complex civil and criminal appellate matters and drafted over 200 judicial opinions for court justices in six years.
-Because of this unique experience, Kara efficiently evaluates her clients’ appellate matters and effectively advises on trial strategies to preserve issues for appeal.
+Because of this unique experience, Kara advises her litigation clients on effective trial strategies for successful appeals.